 Feb 2025

-Dr. Bose serves as a Guest Editor for a special issue of IEEE Transactions on Circuits and Systems – I (TCAS-I) on the 2025 IEEE International Symposium on Integrated Circuits and Systems (ISICAS).
+Dr. Bose served as a Guest Editor for a special issue of IEEE Transactions on Circuits and Systems – I (TCAS-I) on the 2026 IEEE International Symposium on Integrated Circuits and Systems (ISICAS).

 Feb 2025